Download a free trial to find out which Altium software best suits your needs

 Our customers can be found changing every industry; see how

 Board integrity can be compromised without a conscious effort by the designer to mitigate high temperature board areas.
 Heat management can help keep your board from catching aflame.

 The right board design software will go a long way in high-speed designs and beyond.

-Expressed as parts per million per degree Celsius (ppm/oC), the coefficient of thermal expansion (CTE) describes how a PCB expands when heated or cooled.
-To place this in perspective, PCBs expand in length, width, and thickness as the temperature increases.
+Expressed as parts per million per degree Celsius (ppm/oC), the coefficient of thermal expansion (CTE) describes how PCB Laminate expands when heated or cooled.
+To place this in perspective, Printed Circuit Boards expand in length, width, and thickness as the temperature rises.
 As an example, common FR-4 laminate expands 14 to 17 ppm/oC.
 When we compare the laminate rate of expansion with the rate of expansion for components such as ICs or BGAs, a significant difference exists between the expansion rates of the components and the laminate materials.
 The results of the difference become apparent as broken connections or circuit instability.
 If the laminate and the component have similar CTEs, both expand and contract without causing any damage.

 Altium Designer uses component information and analysis tools to determine the use of thermal relief patterns and teardrops for strengthening track-to-pad, track-to-via, and track-to-track connections.
 Altium Designer provides the right thermal relief pattern for any via or hole connected to a power or ground plane.
 The thermal reliefs conduct heat away from components by thermally connecting the components to adjacent copper planes.